angelidusuyi2/lab12/README.md

 # lab12
-This is a lab that was completed in class
+This is a lab that was completed in my introduction to data structures class